ThoughtWorks-DPS/di-circleci-remote-docker/README.md

 - gzip
 - ca-certificates
-- sudo (to support adding and defining a Dockerfile USER)
+- sudo (to support adding and defining a Dockerfile USER) _See CHANGES.md for current versions_
-- libintl (required by musl-locales)
-- musl-locales (for alpine multi-language support) _See CHANGES.md for current versions_

 **Medium severity vulnerability found in musl < 1.2.2_pre0-r0**